 From 2002 to 2007, Scott served as an Assistant United States Attorney for the Eastern District of New York, where he investigated and tried a wide variety of criminal cases in the areas of RICO, narcotics, money laundering, bank fraud and credit card fraud.
 Following his service in the United States Attorney's Office, from 2007 to 2012, Scott was Counsel at Morvillo, Abramowitz, Grand, Iason, Anello & Bohrer, P.C. where he focused on white-collar criminal defense and regulatory enforcement.

-Mr. Peikin is Adjunct Professor of Law at New York University Law School, where he teaches the criminal enforcement of the securities and commodities laws.
+Steve is also Adjunct Professor of Law at New York University Law School, where he teaches the criminal enforcement of the securities and commodities laws.